entur/jwt-resource-server/jwt-server/README.md

 In general, the API gateway should respond with HTTP 403 to requests with unknown origins.
 All other requests, including OPTIONS calls, can be sent backwards to the Spring application.

-### Custom WebSecurityConfigurerAdapter

-This starter only configures a single `WebSecurityConfigurerAdapter`, and we recommend you do so as well.
-Exclude `JwtWebSecurityConfigurerAdapterAutoConfiguration` starter and roll your own, possibly borrowing from `AuthorizationWebSecurityConfigurerAdapter` and/or `JwtFilterWebSecurityConfigurerAdapter`.

-### Implementing framework support

-The core implementation expects a few beans to be present:

-* JwtVerifierFactory - JwtVerifier factory
-* JwtClaimExtractor - JWT claim extractor for log context (MDC) support and authorization detailing.
-* JwtAuthorityMapper - mapping from JWT (scope, permissions, etc) to authority
-* JwtArgumentResolver - argument resolver support.
-Transforms the JwtAuthenticationToken to an object of your desire for injection in downstream method arguments.

 See [jwt-spring-auth0-web] for a concrete implementation example.